Photo: Jörg Braukmann / Wikimedia Commons

 The Currywurst

-The extraordinary Berlin street food (the extraordinary Currywurst — the fried pork sausage, sliced and covered in the extraordinary spiced tomato-ketchup sauce and the extraordinary curry powder, the most important street food in German history — invented in Berlin in 1949 by Herta Heuwer, the most contested food origin story in Germany) is the most essential Berlin food experience.
+The essential Berlin street food is the Currywurst — fried pork sausage, sliced and covered in spiced tomato-ketchup sauce and curry powder.
+It is the most important street food in German history, invented in Berlin in 1949 by Herta Heuwer, and its origin story remains the most contested in German food culture.

 The Club Culture